Nicknamely/min-pgi-cli/README.md

 ### Windows

 To be verified !
-But using WSL is the recomended way
+But using WSL is the recomended way; a POSIX compliant environment (UNIX BSD LINUX)

 #### sublime ?
+try neovim !
 ... ?

 #### vscode